*Tenting May 27 to September 24, 2016.

 Beds come with a fitted sheet.
 Bring your own bedding or rent it for $17/individual and $23/couple per stay.

-The two lodge rooms are both handicap-accessible.
+The two lodge rooms are both ADA accessible.
 They can be noisy because they are in the main lodge.
-They contain one double bed.
+Each contains one double bed.

 If you come alone you may be assigned a roommate (of the same gender); see below for Guaranteed Privacy.
 You or your roommate may snore.
 Please come prepared (nose guards, ear plugs) for this possibility.